openactive/OpenActive.DatasetSite.NET/README.md

 Returns a string corresponding to the compiled HTML, based on an embedded version of `datasetsite.mustache`, and the provided `dataset`.

 The `dataset` argument must be an object of type `OpenActive.NET.Dataset`, and must contain the properties required to render the dataset site.

+If `staticAssetsPathUrl` is provided, the [CSP-compatible template](https://developer.openactive.io/publishing-data/dataset-sites#template-hosting-options) is rendered.
+In this case you must ensure that you are serving the contents of [CSP compatible static assets archive](/src/datasetsite-csp.static.zip) at this location.

 #### Example